Jeznar/GitRepo/jez-lib/readme.md

 #### And Two more
 Two additional get functions intended to make handling the overloaded inputs a bit easier to code:

 - **jez.getActor5eDataObj(subject)** -- Function to return the Actor5e data associated with the passed parameter.
-The subject can be  actor5e data object, token5e data object, token Id or actor Id
+The subject can be  actor5e data object, token5e data object, token.id or actor.uuid.
+Also accepts actor.id with a warning as it returns the sidebar actor for unlinked tokens.
 - **getEffectDataObj(effect, subject)** -- Function to return the Effect data object identified by arguments.
 The **effect** parameter can be either a string naming the effect, an id or a uuid, e.g. 52 character string: `Actor.i9vqeZXzvIcdZ3BU.ActiveEffect.DmvGS7OsCz3HoggP`. **Subject** (optional) identifies the actor with effect in question, it just be a type supported by getActor5eDataObj, this parameter is not required if effect is a UUID.

 [*Back to Functions list*](#functions-in-this-module)